kristersoberg/Hovedprosjekt/TROUBLESHOOTING.md

 2. Review [ARCHITECTURE.md](ARCHITECTURE.md) to understand the system
 3. Check your `config.json` matches the format in [README.md](README.md)
 4. Test with the provided `configs/SAMPLE-SWITCH.txt` first
+5. Use a virtual environment to isolate dependencies
+6. Check Python version: `python --version` (must be 3.8+)
+7. Verify all packages installed: `pip list`